BlueBrain/circuit-build/doc/source/faq.rst

  * minimum boilerplate for describing task dependencies
  * tracking the needed updates (if some file changed, all its dependencies would be re-generated automatically)
  * running tasks in parallel
- * possibility to run tasks locally as well as with with SLURM
+ * possibility to run tasks locally as well as with with Slurm
  * creating reproducible environments for tasks using BBP modules

 This could be considered an intermediate step towards more general workflow engine developed by NSE team.